hackingmaterials/rocketsled/docs/_sources/index.rst.txt

 More importantly though, rocketsled **retains the workflow management abilties** of FireWorks (provenance, dynamic workflows, duplicate detection and correction, error handling) across **arbitrary computing resources**.

-``rocketsled`` is intended to be "plug-and-play", meaning simply "plug-in" an expensive objective function, constraints, and (optionally) a black box optimization algorithm, and rocketsled + FireWorks handles the rest.
+``rocketsled`` is intended to be "plug-and-play": simply "plug-in" an expensive objective function, constraints, and (optionally) a black box optimization algorithm, and rocketsled + FireWorks handles the rest.